danbz/aesthetic-programming/source/6-Automatisms/Readme.md

       strokeWeight(1);
       noFill();
       rect(x, y, grid_space, grid_space);
-      arr[i][j] = 0;  // assign each cell with the off state + color
+      arr[i][j] = 0; //assign each cell with the off state + color
     }
   }
-  return arr; //a function with a return value of cell's status }
+  return arr; //a function with a return value of the cell's status }

-function nextMove () {
-  //check which direction to go next and set the new current direction if (dir == antUP) {
+function nextMove () { //check which direction to go next and set the new current direction if (dir == antUP) {
     yPos--;
   } else if (dir == antRIGHT) {